mdemuth/hyper-item/README.md

 - ...

 #### `label`
-A localized label for the property based on the `Accept-Language` - Header.
+A localized label for the property.

 #### `description`
-A localized description of the property based on the `Accept-Language` - Header.
+A localized description of the property.

 #### `display`
-A localized string representation of the value based on the `Accept-Language` - Header.
+A localized string representation of the value.

-### Link
+### <a name="link"></a> Link

-Links the item to another concept.
+Links the [item](#item) to another concept.
 The fields `href` and `template` with `parameters` are mutually exclusive.
 Links should be resolved via the HTTP method GET.

 #### `rel`
 The relation of the link to its item.